canhassancode/product-search-platform/README.md

 - Using **LordIcon** icons using a license I pay for to create extra polish and a better UI/UX experience.
 - Using **Framer Motion** for animation polish.
 - Basic error boundary created.

+## 🐞 Existing Bugs & Broken windows

+- The current filters have been limited to 10 based on the number of associated products.
+The filter names have some remnants of incorrect names.
+- Many images that have `image unavailable`, a default image would be better UI/UX.
+-

 ## 👤 Author